NEW: Host and manage charity events in one place, with AI-powered auction tools.

 Instead, you’re more likely to reach your fundraising goals when you spend your time wisely.
 Focus on collecting a smaller catalog of top-tier items over a massive lineup of weaker items.

-It’s better not to stress over your number of silent auction items, BUT, if you’re curious, a good benchmark is no more than 1 item per guest.
+It’s better not to stress over your number of silent auction items, but if you’re curious, a good benchmark is no more than 1 item per guest.

 Takeaway: